 As a new year starts, at the Printsome office, we found ourselves talking about how fast 2016 had gone by — yet somehow saying that it just “came and went” didn’t feel right.
 That’s when I realised: “Yes, it went by very fast,” I added, “Like a truck that runs you over.”

 Maybe it was the fact that it was a leap year (they’re always a little weird) or should we blame it on Chinese astrology?
 It was the year of the monkey, after all.
 Or perhaps we’re just getting closer and closer to the Apocalypse.
-Whatever it may be, 2016 is now FINALLY over and has given us plenty to talk about and it.
+Whatever it may be, 2016 is now FINALLY over and has given us plenty to talk about.
 So we have little more to do other than remember the best and the worst of it all.

 And because we’re Printsome, we’ve decided to design a special T-shirt* for each month.
 Picking just a theme per tee wasn’t easy; Among exploding mobiles and the comeback of Pokémon, A LOT happened this year.
 But in the end, we did manage to come up with a cohesive list.
 So without further ado, we hope you enjoy 2016 in T-shirts:

 * Just a reminder, we don’t sell these.
 We just design them for fun.
 Although if you’d like to own something similar, get in touch and we may be able to help you.

 January T-shirt “Stardusteon”